-Re-trace your steps back to the fence post and then follow the path beside the wire fence for about 100m.
+Re-trace your steps back to the fence post and then follow the path straight ahead for about 100m.
 Go through the kissing gate and turn right to re-join the bridleway heading north-west.

 Continue downhill and cross the stream at the conduit.
 The bridleway then ascends with the southern meadows of Pheasanthouse Farm to your right